hengyuan-hu/jax-vs-pytorch/README.md

 **Speed of flash attention**

-flash attention only works on fp16?
+flash attention only works on fp16 and bfp16

 | dtype   | compile? | normal | flash | Speed up |
 | ------- | -------- | ------ | ----- | -------- |